IMSA SportsCar Championship: Michelin Pilot Challenge

 Originally based on a Canadian series before being acquired by Grand-Am, the Continental Tire Sports Car Challenge (originally known as Grand-Am Cup) is a production-based touring car series.
 The series is split into two classes known as Grand Sport (GS), intended for large capacity GT-style cars, and Street Tuner (ST), consisting of smaller sedans and coupes, some of which are front-wheel drive.
 The IMSA Continental Tire Sports Car Challenge until 2013 supported some Rolex Series races but also headlined some of its own dates.
 This series continued with the United SportsCar Championship after the merger and is somewhat comparable to the old Trans Am Series.

 Class structure

-There are five classes in the IMSA SportsCar Championship series, featuring three sports prototype categories and two grand tourer classes: